 Why I Love This Recipe

 - Light and so flavorful.
-The fresh veggies and broth make this leftover turkey soup filling without feeling heavy.
-A splash of the lemon and fresh herbs brighten the broth!
+Fresh veggies and a simple broth make this leftover turkey soup filling without feeling heavy.
+A splash of the lemon and fresh herbs brighten up the soup!

 - Quick and easy.
 So simple and effortless, just what you need after a big holiday spread or even busy weeknights.